karen-pal/borges/README.md

 # Contents

-In this repo you'll find:

-* datasets directory: available datasets so far
+Available datasets so far in the datasets directory:

 ```
 datasets/
 ├── borges_full_texts.pkl
 └── sents.pkl
 ```

+In this repo you'll find:

 * `borges_full_texts.pkl`: in here you will find the complete scrapped texts in raw form, plus their metadata.
 * `sents.pkl`: a list of dataframes, corresponding to each of the texts, in the same order.
 This is done with the library sentiment-analysis-spanish (More libraries comming soon)
 * `scraper.py`: the script that builds the dataset with sentiment analysis sents.pkl
 * `scrap_full_text.py`: the script that builds borges_full_texts.pkl
 * `links.txt`: the links used by the script to search for the texts in the building of the dataset.